VolkanSah/Check-Git-ML-Repo-Analyzer/README.md

 # Check Git - ML Repo Analyzer

 Quick tool to detect fake ML training repositories that are just API wrappers.
-For the community ["Wall of Shames"](https://github.com/wall-of-shames?view_as=public) Please read and learn and save the world with AI scam!
+For the community ["Wall of Shames"](https://github.com/wall-of-shames?view_as=public) Please read and learn and save the world from scammers with der Wannabe AI tools!
 Thanks from JADE, NCF, RustySafe and Friends

 ## What it does